 Now that you've seen some of the promise that Blazor brings to using .NET in the browser, it's time to put on the brakes and point at some issues you need to deal with.

-It's a Prototype
+It's Experimental

-I know I mentioned this before, but the current releases of Blazor are previews/prototypes/early alphas or whatever you want to call it.
+Current releases of Blazor are marked as experimental by Microsoft.
 It is not production code and although Blazor is quite functional, I really wouldn't recommend that you start building anything production with it.
-It will change—drastically most likely.
+It will change—drastically most likely, and any code you write today is very likely to break with newer versions going forward.
+There’s no guarantee that Blazor will turn into a real product, although I think given feedback and these early versions it’s good guess that this project will go forward.

 No Debugging

-Currently, there's no debugging support in Blazor, which means that you can't start Visual Studio or VS Code.
+Currently, there's no debugging support in Blazor, which means that you can't start Visual Studio or VS Code and just step into C# or Razor code.
 Remember that Blazor runs in the browser through Web Assembly and you’re running interpreted .NET code, which is an extremely long dev pipeline with no help from the browser tools to provide tooling.

 Microsoft has indicated that this is a priority feature and as I write this, there have been a few Twitter posts from the team talking about early rough implementations of a .NET client-side debugger under active development and in testing.